- Are your programs Christian or secular?

 But the larger issue, for both ELTL and Wayfarers, is slow reading.
 While classical education can include reading a lot of books in a short amount of time, Wayfarers and ELTL are more in line with CM and Latin-Centered philosophy, that it’s best to read books slowly.
 I’m a big fan of slow reading.
 Each book is read for weeks, one chapter at a time, just a few times a week.
 This type of reading takes some people time to get used to, but the benefit is great: You gain time.
 Great literature is great because it is filled with ideas, many of which are lost through fast reading.
 Slow reading allows time for the student to think deeply about what he’s read.
 It allows time for an education to become narrow and deep rather than wide and shallow.
 If you and your student prefer to zip through one book and get on to the next, and you’re not interested in changing this behavior, then you’re unlikely to enjoy ELTL or Wayfarers.

 You say Quark Chronicles is neutral, but what do YOU believe, and does QC have a hidden agenda?

-This concern keeps coming up, so I want to be abundantly clear about a particular topic.
+This concern keeps coming up, so I want to be abundantly clear about this particular topic.

+Quark Chronicles is neutral in that it does not teach creationism, intelligent design, or evolution.
 We really just wanted to create a fun book that most anyone can use.
 It’s a spine, so we don’t intend for it to be used alone except for perhaps really young children.
-It is up to families to add in the other topics, the ones disputed between some religious people and secular scientists.
+It is up to the families to add in the other topics, the ones disputed between some religious people and secular scientists.
 So in the Zoology book, for example, children will learn about the differences between species, their defining characteristics, and taxonomy, among other topics.
-Evolution from a common ancestor would be left for evolutionists to add when and how they want while young earth creationists can add in the creation story in Genesis.
+Evolution from a common ancestor would be left for evolutionists to add when and how they want while creationists can add in the creation story in Genesis.

 My student needs high school English credit.
 How does Wayfarers provide that?